 When treatment is complete, you can request a formal evaluation with a registered specialist.
 The specialist will conduct a lengthy oral and written test to determine whether you’re at risk of repeat offenses.

 If you pass the examination, you can formally petition the court for deregistration.
 The judge will review your progress and determine your future.
 If they grant you a deregistration order, you can send a copy to the Department of Public Safety.
 With a court order in hand, the DPS should approve your request within a few weeks.

 Once deregistered, you have all your freedoms restored.
 You don’t need to report your residence, you don’t need to inform employers of your status, and you don’t need to avoid churches or schools.
 While you can’t change the past, your future is bright as ever.

 While you can carry out all these steps on your own, a criminal defense attorney can be an enormous help.
 They will handle the stresses and paperwork for you.
 They will speak to the judge on your behalf.
 They can even coach you through the evaluation process, so you avoid potentially misleading questions.

 If you were accused or convicted of a sex crime, you probably have a lot of questions.
-If you’d like to speak with an experienced Bryan, TX criminal defense attorney from The Law Office of Shane Phelps, P.C., please don’t hesitate to send us an email or call (979) 773-7028.
+If you’d like to speak with an experienced Bryan, TX criminal defense attorney from Shane Phelps Law., please don’t hesitate to send us an email or call (979) 773-7028.